dweekly/docs/pages/web/integrate.md

         | Key | Usage
         | --- | ---
-        | "androidPackageName" | Android App's package name
+        | `androidPackageName` | Android App's package name
-        | "androidURL" | A custom scheme for your Android App such as: `example/home/cupertino/12345` where `example` is the App's URI scheme and `home/cupertino/12345` routes to unique content in the App
+        | `androidURL` | A custom scheme for your Android App such as: `example/home/cupertino/12345` where `example` is the App's URI scheme and `home/cupertino/12345` routes to unique content in the App
-        | "iosAppId" | iTunes App Store ID for your iOS App
+        | `iosAppId` | iTunes App Store ID for your iOS App
-        | "iosURL" | A custom scheme for your iOS App such as: `example/home/cupertino/12345`
+        | `iosURL` | A custom scheme for your iOS App such as: `example/home/cupertino/12345`
-        | "data" | Any additional deep link data that you would like to pass to your App
+        | `data` | Any additional deep link data that you would like to pass to your App

 - ### Enable / Disable User Tracking